18F/development-guide/_guide/_pages/javascript/dependencies.md

 ## npm
 {%include components/tag-default.html %} [npm] informally stands for *N*ode *P*ackage *M*anager, and is the package manager node uses.
 Its usage is very similar to Bower because the latter was inspired by the former.

-### npm instructions
-1. Get [Node.js].
-2. To initialize your project, run `npm init` in your project directory, which will create a `package.json`.
-3. Install some dependencies with `npm install --save [name]`, e.g.
-  - [jQuery](https://npm.im/jquery): `npm install --save jquery`
-  - [D3](https://npm.im/d3): `npm install --save d3@v3.5.5` (version 3.5.5)

-npm installs its dependencies in the `node_modules` directory.
-Common conventions dictate that `node_modules` should be excluded from source control by adding it to your project's `.gitignore`, primarily because Node.js-friendly environments (such as [Cloud Foundry] and [Heroku]) recognize the existence of `package.json` and automatically install dependencies as needed.

 ### Install npm

+{%include components/tag-standard.html %}
-We recommend that developers (note 1) install both node and npm through a tool called nvm. nvm (which stands for Node version manager) is a software that allows you to run multiple versions of node in different projects on the same computer.
+We recommend installing both node and npm through a tool called nvm. nvm (which stands for Node version manager) is a software that allows you to run multiple versions of node in different projects on the same computer.
 Its benefits include

 - Installs npm in a manner that doesn't require running sudo to install global packages.
 - Easily be able to switch between multiple node versions with a project configuration file or command.